Evidence Exists for the Land of Punt, But Where?

 Any country with so many riches and expensive goods would be ripe for conquest, and yet there is no mention of Egypt (who went to war frequently with neighbors) ever going to war with Punt.

-The most evidence about the land of Punt comes from a temple dedicated to the female Pharaoh Hatshepsut, who ruled for more than 20 years circa 1465 BCE.
+Significant evidence about the land of Punt comes from a temple dedicated to the female Pharaoh Hatshepsut, who ruled for more than 20 years circa 1465 BCE.
 A large relief of a trading mission to Punt is featured on the walls of the temple.
 We even know the names of the rulers of Punt during Hatshepsut’s reign: King Parahu and Queen Ati.
-But the Egyptians either forgot to put concrete directions to Punt in their temples and such, or else we haven’t uncovered such evidence yet.
+But the Egyptians either forgot to put concrete directions to Punt in their temples or we have yet to uncover such evidence.

 There are various clues.
 Animals living in Punt, according to the Egyptian paintings, lived primarily in the area around the Red Sea on the Arabian peninsula.
 But other scholars, due to the origin areas of some of the traded goods, have proposed a location south of ancient Egypt in Africa.
 The surviving evidence is just not clear.